luciano-fiandesio/beanborg/README.md

       csv_values: Cash Withdrawal
 ```

-With the above rule configuration, we are pointing the rule to the index `2` (remmeber index count starts at `0`) and if the value of the index matches `Cash Withdrawal`,
+With the above rule configuration, we are pointing the rule to the index `2` (remember index count starts at `0`) and if the value of the index matches `Cash Withdrawal`,
 then the origin and destination accounts are set on the Beancount transaction.
 This rule supports multiple `csv_values`, separated by `;`.
 If any of the values matches, the rule is applied:

-The csv values are **case-insensitive**.
+The CSV values are **case-insensitive**.

 ```
 - name: Set_Accounts